Sobriket/Sobriket/README.md

 Hey!
 I'm Maxime, a student developer at Creajeux Nîmes.
 I'm heading into my final year of studies.
 Here are some projects I've worked on, feel free to give them a try!
 ## >> AI Tactics <<

 This is my final year study project.
-The goal is to create an AutoChess/AutoBattler gameplay and incorporate an AI capable of playing against the player using machine learning, specifically Unity MLAgents.
+The goal is to create an AutoChess/AutoBattler gameplay and incorporate an AI capable of playing against the player using machine learning, specifically <I>Unity MLAgents</I>.

 ### Project progress :